tristanlangford/CV/README.md

 I'm a Full Stack developer, looking for opportunites to continue challenging myself, building applications that will challenge the current technologies and benefit consumers.

 Following a 5-year client-facing career in the healthcare sector, I wanted to do a job that I not only enjoyed but would make a difference.
-Inspired by the technology focus in the healthcare sector, in early 2020 I found just that in software engineering.
+Inspired by the recent focus on technologyin the healthcare sector, in early 2020 I found what I had been looking for in software development.

 I have recently graduated from [Makers Academy](https://makers.tech/) (London's leading programming bootcamp), learning best practice, tools and methodologies.